pingcap/docs-dm/en/open-api.md

 ---
-title: Operate the DM Cluster Using OpenAPI
+title: Maintain DM Clusters Using OpenAPI
 summary: Learn about how to use OpenAPI interface to manage the cluster status and data replication.
 ---

-# Operate the DM Cluster Using OpenAPI
+# Maintain DM Clusters Using OpenAPI

 > **Warning:**
 >